-Academic A student is academically dismissed if he or she meets the criteria for Dismissal probation two semesters in a row.

-Any student dropped from the college for scholastic reasons may petition the Admissions Committee for readmission.
-The case will be carefully studied to see if there is a basis for resuming the college program at Houghton.
+A student is academically dismissed if he or she meets the criteria for probation two semesters in a row.
+Any student dropped from the college for academic reasons may petition the Admission Committee for readmission.
+The case will be carefully studied to see if there is a basis for resuming studies at Houghton.